UPDATED JANUARY 20th, 2018

 Bulgur Wheat, Farro, Quinoa, wheat berries are some great options.
+Check out my new Healthy Cooking Basics (click here) where I give you simple straightforward nail-it-everytime cooking instructions for a variety of wholegrains and legumes!!
 I recommend you make a batch and keep it stored in a tupperware in the fridge. it will keep fresh for a week.
 You can also use my recipe for Simply Quinoa, or Mediterranean Couscous salad.

 IF YOU’D LIKE, FEEL FREE TO TOP YOUR SALAD WITH: